adgayle/aws-saa-study-guide/saa.md

 ### Authorization and Authentication
 * Users, Groups, Roles, Policy Documents (JSON)
-* Universal so region independent
+* Universal so not region independent
 * Root account has complete access
 * New users have no access
 * Programmatic access via Access Key ID and Secret Access Key.
-Shared only at creation so save them for SDK, CLI and API use
+Shared only at creation so save them for SDK, CLI and API use.
+Cannot be used for console access.
 * Console access via user and password
 * Multi-factor and password policy can be enabled
+    * Always enabled MFA for root user
+    * Users have to enabled their own MFA
+* Use groups to organize access
+* Roles can be assigned to users or groups
+* IAM policies are JSON documents granting permissions to users to access resources
+* Managed policies are created by AWS and cannot be edited
+* Customer policies are created by the customer
+* Inline policies are attached directly to the user

+## Cognito
+Decentralized managed authentication system for your mobile, desktop or web application
+* User pools allows users to authenticate using an OAuth iDP (identity Provider) e.g. Google to give access to your web applications
+    * Uses JWT to persist authentication
+* Identity pools provide temporary AWS credentials to access services e.g. S3
+* Cognito Sync can sync user data across multiple devices (based on SNS)
+* Web Identity Federation exchanges identity and security information between th iDP and the application
+* OIDC type of identity provider which uses OAuth
+* SAML type of identity provider which is used for SSO (Single Sign-on)

 ## EC2
 Amazon Elastic Compute Cloud reduces the time required to obtain and boot new server instances.
 Scale up and down quickly.
 Pay only for what you need.